 Where to Apply

-To apply for assistance, you'll need to complete a Home Energy Plus application and provide information on each household member and their income as well as records of your heating costs.
-Senior citizens and people with disabilities can apply beginning Oct.
-1. Households with children younger than 6 and disconnected households can apply beginning Nov.
-2. All other eligible households can apply beginning Dec.
-1.
+To apply for assistance, you'll need to complete a Home Energy Plus application and provide information on each household member and their income as well as records of your energy costs.

 For more information and application details, please call your local office: